cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --envoy-keep-cap-netbindservice                             Keep capability NET_BIND_SERVICE for Envoy process --envoy-log string                                          Path to a separate Envoy log file, if any --envoy-secrets-namespace string                            EnvoySecretsNamespace is the namespace having secrets used by CEC
+      --force-device-detection                                    Forces the auto-detection of devices, even if specific devices are explicitly listed
       --gateway-api-secrets-namespace string                      GatewayAPISecretsNamespace is the namespace having tls secrets used by CEC, originating from Gateway API
       --gops-port uint16                                          Port for gops server to listen on (default 9890) --http-idle-timeout uint                                    Time after which a non-gRPC HTTP stream is considered failed unless traffic in the stream has been processed (in seconds); defaults to 0 (unlimited)